 The four IPO Acquisitions deliver education to different age groups from infant to university students in different countries.
-Our Post-IPO plan is to integrate their courses with our Genius Curriculum and Genius U to provide a life long learning pathway for students.
+Our Post-IPO plan is to integrate their courses with our Genius Curriculum and GeniusU to provide a life long learning pathway for students.
 The financials for these four companies are presented separately in this prospectus.

-Operating in New Zealand

-Education Angels is a New Zealand based early education company that delivers home educators and childcare for 0-5 years old, with creative thinking and play modules.
-Our Post-IPO plan is to integrate and expand their parent and student program globally with GeniusU.

-Operating in South Africa

-E-Square is a South Africa based school campus with primary, secondary and college education for students in entrepreneurship.
-Our Post-IPO plan is to integrate and expand their student courses globally with GeniusU. \$0.8 M 2020 Pro forma revenue (3% of total) \$0.4 M 2021 H1 Pro forma revenue (3% of total) 677 Total Students June 2021

-\$10.1 M 2020 Pro forma revenue (41% of total)

-3,102 Total Students June 2021

-University of Antelope Valley is a California based, WASC accredited US University delivering vocational certification and degree level courses on campus and online.
-Our Post-IPO plan is also to integrate and expand their courses globally with GeniusU.

-Property Investors Network is a UK based investor education network with investor meetups held in 50 UK cities and online.
-The company already elleviers courses and programs to our GeniusU community and our Post-IPO plan is to expand their adult education model globally with GeniusU.

-\$4.6 M 2020 Pro forma revenue (19% of total)

-Total Students June 2021 26,368 Total Paying Students June 2021
+OP EDUCATION ANSTES Education Angels is a New Zealand based early education company that delivers home educators and childcare for 0-5 S1.1 M 2020 Pro forma revenue (5% of total) Total Students June 2021 Operating in New Zealand years old, with creative thinking and play modules.
+Our Post- IPO plan is to integrate and expand their parent and student program globally with GenlusU. \$0.5 M 2021 HT Pro forma (evenue (3% of total) 732 Total Paying Students June 2021 E-SQUARE EDUCATION E-Square is a South Africa based school campus with primary, secondary and college education for students in \$0.8 M 2020 Pro forma revenue (3% of total) 677 Total Students June 2021 Operating In South Africa entrepreneurship, Our Post-IPO plan is to integrate and expand their student courses globally with GeniusU. \$0.4 M 2021 HI Pro forma revenue (3% of total) 677 Total Paying Students June 2021 Antelope Valley University of Antelope Valley is a California based, WASC accredited US University delivering vocational certification S10.1 M 2020 Pro forma revenue (41% of total) 3,102 Total Students June 2021 Operating in California, USA and degree level courses on campus and online.
+Our Post-IPO plan is also to integrate and expand their courses globally with GeniusU. \$3.5 M 2021 HT Pro forma revenue (25% of total) 3,102 Total Paying Students June 2021 property intersors network Property Investors Network Is a UK based Investor education network with investor meetups held in 50 UK cities and online. \$4.6 M 2020 Pro forma revenue (19% of total) 146,614 Total Students June 2021 Operating in 52 countries The company already delivers courses and programs to our GeniusU community and our Post-IPO plan is to expand their adult education model globally with GeniusU. \$3.2 M 2021 H1 Pro forma revenue (23% of total) 26,368 Total Paying Students June 2021